-- 29. Since 19955, auctions have constituted the primary means of issuance for both conventional and index-linked gilts, as the government regards such operations as the fairest, most transparent and most cost-effective way of issuing gilts over the long run.
-However, the DMO may, on occasion, issue gilts via other means (eg. a syndicated offering). - The auction calendar for an entire financial year (April-March) forms part of the financing remit6 given to the DMO by HM Treasury.
-The DMO remit is usually published alongside the Budget, in the Debt and Reserves Management Report (DRMR), every spring and is released after the Chancellor of the Exchequer has delivered his Budget speech. - 31.
+- 31. Since 19955, auctions have constituted the primary means of issuance for both conventional and index-linked gilts, as the government regards such operations as the fairest, most transparent and most cost-effective way of issuing gilts over the long run.
+However, the DMO may, on occasion, issue gilts via other means (eg. a syndicated offering or mini tender). - 32.
+The auction calendar for an entire financial year (April-March) forms part of the financing remit6 given to the DMO by HM Treasury.
+The DMO remit is usually published alongside the Budget, in the Debt and Reserves Management Report (DRMR), every spring and is released after the Chancellor of the Exchequer has delivered his Budget speech. - 33.
 The remit itself is formulated and published after the Debt and Reserves Management (DRM) team at HM Treasury has consulted with the DMO, primary dealers, investors and other market participants.
-All primary dealer firms are invited to send a representative to annual meetings, chaired by the responsible Minister, the Economic Secretary to the Treasury, in order to air their views on the content of the forthcoming year's remit, the perceived needs and demands of the market, and any other topical issues of the time. - 32.
-The financing remit for each financial year will indicate; (a) the (minimum) number of planned auctions in each broad maturity band to be held during the financial year, (b) the dates planned for each auction, (c) a range for the sizes of the auctions in cash terms for both conventional and index-linked gilts, (d) the target amounts of cash to be raised in each sector, (e) the planned change in the level of Treasury bills, and (f) any predetermined contingency arrangements to cover an increase or decrease in the Central Government Net Cash Requirement (CGNCR). - 33.
-The issuance programme, and in particular the number and timing of auctions, may be varied during the year in the light of any substantial changes to any of the following: (a) the CGNCR, (b) the level and/or shape of the yield curve, market expectations of future interest and/or inflation rates, (c) market volatility, or (d) any other criteria specified in the relevant annual Remit.
+All primary dealer firms are invited to send a representative to annual meetings, chaired by the responsible Minister, the Financial Services Secretary to the Treasury, in order to air their views on the content of the forthcoming year's remit, the perceived needs and demands of the market, and any other topical issues of the time. - 34.
+The financing remit for each financial year will indicate; (a) the (minimum) number of planned auctions or other operations in each broad maturity band7 to be held during the financial year, (b) the dates planned for each operation, (c) a range for the sizes of the auctions in cash terms for both conventional and index-linked gilts, (d) the target amounts of cash to be raised in each sector, (e) the planned change in the level of Treasury bills, and (f) any predetermined contingency arrangements to cover an increase or decrease in the Central Government Net Cash Requirement (CGNCR). - 35.
+The issuance programme, and in particular the number and timing of auctions or other operations, may be varied during the year in the light of any substantial changes to any of the following: (a) the CGNCR, (b) the level and/or shape of the yield curve, market expectations of future interest and/or inflation rates, (c) market volatility, or (d) any other criteria specified in the relevant annual Remit.
 In practice, variations are most likely to occur in regular quarterly issuance announcements, or at the time of publication of the outturn of the previous year's CGNCR in late April, and/or at the time of the Chancellor's Pre-Budget Report (PBR), usually in November or December.
-Any revisions will be announced by the DMO. - In 2008-09, the financing remit was exceptionally revised in October, to include additional borrowing to finance the re-capitalisation of UK banks in the wake of the financial markets crisis.
+Any revisions will be announced by the DMO. - 36.
+Decisions by the Chancellor over the timing of the Budget and Pre-Budget Report may result in the re-scheduling of previously-announced gilt operations, given the market sensitivity of these speeches.